jsrois/jsrois.github.io/_posts/2017-06-28-continuous-integration-2k17.markdown

 Continuous Integration is one of the main practices in the Extreme Programming landscape, although through the years it has transcended beyond XP to become one of the most common *cool things* to have in your development team.
 Due to the availability of numerous and versatile automation  tools ([Jenkins](http://jenkins.io), [Travis](http://travis-ci.org), [Go](http://www.gocd.org), [AppVeyor](http://www.appveyor.com), [Bamboo](http://www.atlassian.com/software/bamboo), ...), continuously building and testing your codebase is just one of those things rapidly becoming a *commodity* more than a rare thing or a luxury good in the software development world.

 But continuous integration is much more than having the latest _automation gadget_ in place.
 The concept comes from the idea of constantly releasing internal versions of a whole system, with the aim to discover problems early and reveal design flaws.
-Kent Beck incorporated this idea, originally formulated by Grady Booch, into his list of _practices_.
+Kent Beck incorporated this idea, originally formulated by Grady Booch, into his collection of XP _practices_.
 The definition of continuous integration, as written in _eXtreme Programming eXplained_ (1999) is the following:

 >  Integrate and build the system many times a day, every time a task is completed.

-While, again, this seems something common or quotidian in our present day, think about what it could mean twenty years ago.
-Incorporate the following thought: Cruise, the first CI tool, was released years after the [C3 project](https://martinfowler.com/bliki/C3.html), and it probably wasn't nearly as functional as today's automation tools.
-This means in the early days of continuous integration it wasn't about the tools... because _there were no tools_ (well, no Jenkins or GoCD, that's for sure).
+While, again, this seems something common in our present day, think about what it could mean twenty years ago.
+Incorporate the following thought: CruiseControl, the first CI tool, was released years after the [C3 project](https://martinfowler.com/bliki/C3.html), and it probably wasn't nearly as functional as today's automation tools.
+This means that in the early days of continuous integration it wasn't about the tools... because _there were no tools_ (well, nothing remotely close to Jenkins or GoCD, that's for sure).

 <blockquote class="twitter-tweet" data-lang="es"><p lang="en" dir="ltr">I understand XP isn’t perfect, but simply implementing it as described in 1999 would improve so many teams.</p>&mdash; Steve_Hayes (@Steve_Hayes) <a href="https://twitter.com/Steve_Hayes/status/798775631613861888">16 de noviembre de 2016</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

-In its essence, CI is more about integrating ideas and obtaining feedback.
+In its essence, CI is more about _integrating ideas and obtaining rapid feedback_.
 Overwhelmed and amazed by the shiny features of the latest automation product, we sometimes forget this.
-After all, _Communication_ and _Feedback_ are two of the four values of XP,  and the sign in the wall says _people and interactions over processes and tools_, remember?
+After all, _Communication_ and _Feedback_ are two of the four values of XP,  and the big sign in your wall says _people and interactions over processes and tools_, right?
 Unfortunately, values are always harder to sell than practices, and it's definitely much easier to sell tools than principles.

-#### Step One: Start with Version Control and Trunk-Based Development
+#### Start with Version Control and Trunk-Based Development

 <blockquote class="twitter-tweet" data-lang="es"><p lang="en" dir="ltr">Good account of Continuous Integration (aka Trunk-Based Development)  <a href="https://t.co/Ay1NmN3Q5q">https://t.co/Ay1NmN3Q5q</a></p>&mdash; Martin Fowler (@martinfowler) <a href="https://twitter.com/martinfowler/status/611297227596820481">17 de junio de 2015</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>